I. The Executive Officer, the Administrative Office, and the Board of Directors

-In addition, the Society purchased the Administrative Officer a Maxtor One Touch Backup that enables the backup of the majority of the mission critical programs and data including the accounting programs and data.
+The Society purchased the Administrative Officer a Maxtor One Touch Backup that enables the backup of the majority of the mission critical programs and data including the accounting programs and data.
 In November 2009, the Administrative Officer signed up with MozyPro, an online backup service.
 Since April 2012, the Administrative Office staff backs up with MozyPro.
 Carbonite completed its acquisition of Mozy, Inc. on March 19, 2018.
-In addition, the staff utilizes an external hard drive to backup their files.
+In addition, the staff utilizes an external hard drive to create additional backups of essential files.